What Is Fast Fashion and It’s True Cost

 Organize a Clothing Swap

 Get together with friends or community members to organize a clothing swap.
-This allows you to refresh your wardrobe by exchanging items you no longer wear for something new-to-you, all while keeping clothing out of landfills and minimizing your environmental impact.
+This allows you to refresh your wardrobe by exchanging items you no longer wear for something new to you, all while keeping clothing out of landfills and minimizing your environmental impact.

 Rent Clothes

-Shop in Your Own Closet
+Shop in Your Closet

 Shop Local